25benjaminli/md-sa2/README.md

 **5. comparisons**

-Running MD-SA2 on all folds: run `eval/eval_mdsa2.py`.
+Running MD-SA2 on all folds: go to `eval` folder and run `eval_mdsa2.py`.

-If you want to run baseline U-Net models, visit `eval/eval_unet.py`.
+If you want to run baseline U-Net models, run `eval_unet.py`.
 The U-net models were trained with different image dimensions (too much memory consumption and time spent with higher dimensions), so ensure that you have run the following prior to running `eval_unet.py`: `python preprocess.py --overrides preprocessing.resize_dims=[224,224] --expected_folds expected_folds.json`.
+If you intend to run MD-SA2 after running U-Net, be sure to rerun the `python preprocess.py` for the dimensions to match up.

 Running other vanilla segment-anything based models detailed in the paper will be available soon.
 Also, the option to use a low-rank adapted version of SA2 has been included - not originally part of the paper and sparsely tested.